Lotfi A. Zadeh: United States

-He was also on the Board of Governors for International Neural Network Society (INNIS) in 2003.
+He was also on the Board of Governors for International Neural Network Society (INNS) in 2003.

 Impacts to higher education

-Zadeh became the Chair of Department of Electrical Engineering at the University of California, Berkeley, in 1963.
+Zadeh became the chair of Department of Electrical Engineering at the University of California, Berkeley, in 1963.
 One of the lasting impacts of his leadership in this role is the expansion and the integration of computer science.
 He initiated and completed (in 1968) the transformation of the Electrical Engineering department at UC Berkeley to the Department of Electrical Engineering and Computer Science (EECS).
 This strategic move not only led UC Berkeley's advancement into the top ranks of computer science education and research, but also led other research universities globally to add computer science to their electrical engineering departments.

-In 1973, Lotfi Zadeh received the prestigious (Institute of Electronic and Electrical Engineers) IEEE Education Award, largely in recognition of his performance as chair of EE and then EECS.
+In 1973, Zadeh received the prestigious (Institute of Electronic and Electrical Engineers) IEEE Education Award, largely in recognition of his performance as chair of EE and then EECS.
 Other important services to UC Berkeley include his Academic Senate committee memberships: Academic Planning & Resource Allocation (1992–95); Committees (1969–70; 1980–81); Courses of Instruction (1975–80); and Faculty Awards (1990–92).
 Professor Zadeh graduated more than 50 PhD students, many of whom went on to become leaders in various areas of engineering, management and information sciences.